 Why Suburban Moms Are Delivering Your Groceries

-At 6:30 am, four of five Gordon family members are roaming around their suburban Sacramento house — if you only count the humans.
-There's also four dogs, a bunny, a tortoise, chickens, ducks, goats, and a not-so-miniature miniature pig named Squiggy.
+At 6:30 a.m., four of five Gordon family members are roaming around their suburban Sacramento house — if you count only the humans.
+There are also four dogs, a bunny, a tortoise, chickens, ducks, goats and a not-so-miniature miniature pig named Squiggy.

-Hilary Gordon is discussing the day's schedule with her husband in the middle of wrapping a breakfast sandwich for their 14-year-old, checking on cereal for their 17-year-old, and staring down their 11-year-old who just realized he forgot to finish today's math homework.
+Hilary Gordon is discussing the day's schedule with her husband in the middle of wrapping a breakfast sandwich for their 14-year-old, checking on cereal for their 17-year-old and staring down their 11-year-old, who just realized he forgot to finish today's math homework.

-Having time like this with her family is a major reason why Gordon, 47, works as a shopper for the grocery-delivery app Instacart, in a suburb of Sacramento.
+Having time like this with her family is a major reason that Gordon, 47, works as a shopper for the grocery delivery app Instacart in a suburb of Sacramento, Calif.
 "I find it fun.
-It gives me something to do, I'm not out spending money.
+It gives me something to do.
+I'm not out spending money.
 And I love the flexibility," she says.

 Instacart is one of a slew of similar apps — DoorDash, Postmates, Shipt — paying tens of thousands of workers like Gordon to deliver packages, food or groceries to strangers.
-Similar to those who drive for rideshare apps Uber and Lyft, delivery workers can choose when to work.
+Similar to those who drive for ride-share apps Uber and Lyft, delivery workers can choose when to work.
 But they don't have to invite strangers into their cars.

-This draws women — often in their 40s and 50s — who now make up more than half of the contractors working for major food delivery apps.
+This draws women — often in their 40s and 50s — who now make up more than half the contractors working for major food delivery apps.

-Instacart told NPR more than 50% of people who shop for the app are women.
-DoorDash said women make up more than 50% of its "dashers" in rural and suburban areas, and more than 60% in urban areas.
+Instacart told NPR that more than 50% of people who shop for the app are women.
+DoorDash said women make up more than 50% of its "dashers" in rural and suburban areas and more than 60% in urban areas.
 Target's Shipt declined to share this statistic.
-Postmates said an April survey of its workers showed 48% were female, and 38% had a child at home.
+Postmates said an April survey of its workers showed 48% were female and 38% had a child at home.

-Gordon and a half-dozen other women shared details of working for delivery apps to NPR, which paint a picture of the epitome of gig work: Accessible but high-intensity, with pay that's quick but unpredictable and hours that are flexible but unreliable.
+Gordon and a half-dozen other women shared with NPR details of working for delivery apps, which painted a picture of the epitome of gig work: accessible but high intensity, with pay that's quick but unpredictable and hours that are flexible but unreliable.

-"I tell people, it's a great thing to have, if you're looking for extra money but you don't really need it," said Christina Lewkowitz, 50, who works for Instacart, DoorDash, Shipt, Deliv and a vineyard in Sacramento.
+"I tell people it's a great thing to have, if you're looking for extra money but you don't really need it," said Christina Lewkowitz, 50, who works for Instacart, DoorDash, Shipt, Deliv and a vineyard in Sacramento.

 'I will not work for free'

-After splitting up school drop-offs with her husband, Hilary Gordon parks her Subaru SUV in a grocery store parking lot.
-Her Instacart shift today is 8 am to 6 pm.
-She's got her shopping sneakers on and a fully charged phone — watching the screen for incoming grocery orders, which she will both shop and deliver.
+After splitting up school drop-offs with her husband, Gordon parks her Subaru SUV in a grocery store parking lot.
+Her Instacart shift today is 8 a.m. to 6 p.m.
+She's got her shopping sneakers on and a fully charged phone — watching the screen for incoming grocery orders, which she will both shop for and deliver.

 The first "batch," as they call it, is a bust: $8 with no tip, for seven items, to be taken 4 miles.
 But the store is 8 miles away.
-Instacart says it pays 60 cents per mile for delivery to the customer, but doesn't pay for the drive to the store in the first place.
+Instacart says it pays 60 cents per mile for delivery to the customer, but it doesn't pay for the drive to the store in the first place.
 The company explains that it can't be sure that the worker, for example, isn't doing a non-Instacart gig until they begin shopping.

 Logging miles is a big cost of the job.
-Some days Gordon might drive a hundred miles, filling up the tank at least once a day.
+Some days Gordon might drive 100 miles, filling up the tank at least once a day.
 For every order, she does quick math to calculate the gas expense.
 This $8 order doesn't cut it.
 Gordon picks one of her canned responses to Instacart: "Pay too low.
 I will not work for free!"

-"It's really hard to say yes to that, because you feel like, then they're thinking, 'Oh, well, see, they'll work for that' — and I don't want to work for that," Gordon says.
+"It's really hard to say yes to that, because you feel like then they're thinking, 'Oh, well, see, they'll work for that' — and I don't want to work for that," Gordon says.

 But you can't skip too many orders — the app will think you stopped working.
-Gordon gets a good one: eight items, for $9.87 plus a promise of a $6 tip.
+Gordon gets a good one: eight items for $9.87 plus a promise of a $6 tip.
 But most importantly, it's only 1.5 miles of driving.
 She can knock it out in about 20 minutes.

 Shopping for other people is a bit like a scavenger hunt, except the app is timing you.
 You rush through the whole store, scanning every item that goes in the basket and messaging the customer with updates.

-Gordon checks each bell pepper for blemishes, throws a hail-mary on the ripeness of avocados, tells Instacart that "organic celery" is out of stock.
+Gordon checks each bell pepper for blemishes, throws a Hail Mary on the ripeness of avocados, tells Instacart that "organic celery" is out of stock.
 The app suggests she grab "spring water" instead.
 Gordon laughs out loud.

 After almost a year and a half with Instacart, Gordon says she still loves grocery shopping.
 And she especially loves meeting new people — chatting up store workers for help and playing with friendly pets she meets at customers' homes.